jrehor/kcc/README.md

 It is not a stretch to say the typing discipline in k is a balancing act.
 It gets strict when it has to, but also agrees that implicit casts and type coersion have their strengths — especially when done right, which in k they are.

-Seeing is believing, but before you see some examples, the first thing you need to know about types in k is that they are divided into two broad classes: **vector types** and **atomic types**.
-That is, a vector with a single element, say, `42`, is not the same type as atomic integer of the same value.
-Finally, since functions and other things in k are assignable values, they have their place in the type system too.
-Those are **special types** and we will not cover them here.
+Seeing is believing, but before we see some examples, the first thing you need to know about types in k is that they are divided into two broad classes: **vector types** and **atomic types**.
+That is, a vector with a single element, say, `42`, is not the same type as an atomic integer of the same value.
+Finally, since functions and other things in k are also assignable values, they have their place in type system too.
+Those are **special types** and we will not cover them here in detail.

-Here is a quick reference of k types and their symbolic names:
+Here is a quick overview of k types and their symbolic names:

 ```q
 atom      vect        type